-Whether you've been in business one week or five years, an infusion of funds is always welcome.
-But what type of financing is best for your business?
-There are so many factors to consider -- from the stage of your business to how much it'll cost to get the money -- that just choosing a path to follow can be overwhelming.
+Whether you've been in business one week or five years, an infusion of money is always welcome.
+But what type of fundraising is best for your business?
+There are so many factors to consider -- from the stage of your business to how much it'll cost to get the money -- that just choosing a path to raise money can be overwhelming.

-To help you get your head around the different ways you can finance the growth of your business, we've compiled mini-guides that cover the basic information on 18 different financing sources.
-Read through our guides to learn the basics, and then start hunting!
+To help you start navigating your way around different fundraising ideas, we've compiled mini-guides that cover the basic information on many various financial sources.
+Read through our guides to learn the basics, brainstorm on ideas and then start raising funds.

 The SBA's got your back.
 With an SBA-guaranteed loan, they'll guarantee as much as 80 percent of the principle.